jnordberg/wintersmith/README.md

 ### Templates

 When a page is rendered to a template the page instance is available as `page` in the template context.
-The content tree is also available as `contents` and `config.locals` is the root object.
+The content tree is also available as `contents` and `config.locals` in the root object.

 ### The Page model